Gordon Ramsay’s Honey Wings Were the Sweet Mess I Needed That Day

 Directions

-Cut wings into sections, toss with salt and pepper.
+• Cut wings into flats and drums.
+Season with salt and pepper.

-Whisk together honey, soy sauce, oil, ketchup, garlic, and cayenne until smooth.
+• Whisk honey, soy sauce, oil, ketchup, garlic, cayenne.